-Investment properties are stated at fair value, which has been determined based on valuations performed by Cuervo Appraisers, Inc., an accredited independent valuer, as of December 31, 2022.
-Cuervo Appraisers, Inc. is an industry specialist in valuing these types of investment properties.
+Investment properties are stated at fair value, which has been determined based on valuations performed by an accredited independent valuer as of September 30, 2023 and December 31, 2022.

 The methodology used by the Group to determine fair value is consistent with the valuation used in the 2022 annual consolidated financial statements.
 The fair value of the investment properties classified as buildings and land in the interim condensed consolidated financial statements is categorized within level 3 of the fair value hierarchy.